FREQUENTLY ASKED QUESTIONS

 When working in acrylics I use either stretched canvases or canvas boards, I always use professional quality materials to ensure that your art will remain in perfect condition for many years to come.

 What does Hand Embellished mean?

 To produce a Hand Embellished print we firstly generate the print using 240gsm archival paper and Epson Ultra Chrome pigment inks to ensure that it will remain in perfect condition for years to come.
-I then use a sparkle medium to add shine which changes as the light moves, I hand finish each one individually, mimicking where the light would fall in the natural landscape so each one is slightly different.
+I then use a sparkle medium, which I also use on my original paintings, to add shine which changes as the light moves, I hand finish each one individually, mimicking where the light would fall in the natural landscape so each one is slightly different.
 It’s like having an original piece of art for the price of a print.

 Where do you get your inspiration?

 We are extremely lucky to live on The Isle of Wight where we are surrounded by beautiful countryside.
 The natural landscape, flowers, trees, seascapes and ever changing clouds and light are a constant source of delight to me, we spend time out walking gathering inspiration whenever we can.
 Dave will take photographs for his portfolio and I take pictures that will later become the inspiration for paintings.
 I also make sketches and take notes on colours, I occasionally paint ‘Plein air’ (outside) but I tend to work more in my studio.
 This is partly because I often need the canvas to be horizontal so that the paint doesn’t run but mainly because I will spend hours at a time on a painting and it’s obviously not practical to be outside for that length of time.
 I only ever paint from my own imagination and memories however, it’s what makes my art unique to me.

 I’m having trouble choosing, I’m not sure if it will suit my room!